 Within the vegan lifestyle, there are several different adaptations.
 Healthline shares a few examples:

-Dietary vegans: You can become a vegan through just your diet alone because veganism was originally defined in dietary terms.
-In fact, dietary vegans are those who choose to avoid products of animal origin in their diet, but continue to use them in other everyday products, such as clothing, hygienic products, and cosmetics.
+Dietary vegans: You can become a vegan through just your diet alone because veganism was initially defined in nutritional terms.
+In fact, dietary vegans are those who choose to avoid products of animal origin in their diet but continue to use them in other everyday products, such as clothing, hygienic products, and cosmetics.

 Treat your taste buds to new vegan foods and different flavors!
 There are thousands of vegan recipes out there.
-During this culinary journey, you’ll encounter delicious new recipes and fascinating variations on your all-time childhood favorites.
-You may be surprised by the amount of dishes you can prepare from things already in your pantry.
+During this culinary journey, you’ll encounter delicious new recipes and exciting variations on your all-time childhood favorites.
+You may be surprised by the number of dishes you can prepare for things already in your pantry.

 Tofu Benny with Hollandaise

 If you are looking to spice up your Sunday brunch, this Tofu Benny with Hollandaise sauce from Hot for Food Blog is your recipe for success.
 There are several ingredients necessary to create this culinary masterpiece.
 The tofu benny requires:

 - 2 vegan whole wheat English muffins

 You will want to start by cutting the brick of smoked tofu into quarters.
 Then heat a pan over medium heat, add the coconut oil, and fry the smoked tofu on either side until lightly browned or crisp and heated through.
 Remove the tofu from the pan, and add the spinach.
 Sauté it for a few minutes until wilted and cooked through, but still bright green in color.
 Toast your English muffins while you’re frying the tofu and spinach.
 Then assemble your tofu benny by placing the tofu and spinach on top of your toasted English muffins.